wesbos/eslint-config-wesbos/readme.md

 ## Issues with ESLint not formatting code

 If you experience issues with ESLint not formatting the code or you receive a `Parsing error: Cannot find module '@babel/preset-react` error message then you need to check that you opened the folder where you installed and configured ESLint directly in VS Code.
-The correct folder to open will be the one where you installed the `eslint-config-wesbos` npm package and where you created the `.eslintrc` file.
+The correct folder to open will be the one where you installed the `eslint-config-wesbos-extended` npm package and where you created the `.eslintrc` file.

 Opening a parent folder or child folder in your code editor will cause ESLint to fail in finding the ESLint npm packages and the formatting won't work.